 4 Evaluation

 In this section, we report the results of the evaluation of the entire system.
-First of all, we introduce the data we use, and then discuss the parameters in section 4.2.
+First, we introduce the data we use, and then discuss the parameters in section 4.2.
 Finally, the results of traffic extraction are demonstrated.

 4.1 Datasets

-Our data comes from CNCERT / CC, which includes Shanxi Telecom China Passive DNS data and Guangdong Telecom Passive DNS data.
+Our data comes from CNCERT / CC including Shanxi Telecom China Passive DNS data and Guangdong Telecom Passive DNS data.
 The data from Shanxi Province is collected on October 15, 2015, which contains 23 hours.
-As shown in the figure 3(a), the total amount of DNS records close to 2 billion.
+According to figure 3(a), the total amount of DNS records close to 2 billion.
 The number of domain names that are not duplicated per hour is between 100 thousand and 200 thousand.
-We labeled 101 DDOS related malicious domain names and 322 DGA related domain names.
+We labelled 101 DDOS related malicious domain names and 322 DGA related domain names.
 The data from Guangdong province is collected on April 14, 2017, which contains 9 o'clock to 16 o'clock a total of 9 hours of data.
-As shown in the figure 3(b), the total number of DNS records is more than 1.1 billion, and the number of distinct secondary domain names per hour is about 600,000.
+As shown in Figure 3(b), the total number of DNS records is more than 1.1 billion, and the number of distinct secondary domain names per hour is about 600,000.
 We labeled 163 DDOS related malicious domain names and 265 DGA related domain names.

 In the extraction of DGA traffic, we use the alexatop100 million domain name list as a whitelist.
-And we downloaded the DGA blacklist from the 360 netlab as a blacklist containing 1037304 second level domain names.
-Figure 4 shows the relationship between the length and the entropy of the secondary domain name from the blacklist and whitelist.
+Besides, we downloaded the DGA blacklist from the 360 netlab as a blacklist containing 1037304 second level domain names.
+Figure 4 presents the relationship between the length and the entropy of the secondary domain name from the blacklist and whitelist.
 When consistent in length, the domain of DGA is often associated with a greater entropy value.

 Figure 2: Number of distinct SLDs in Shanxi and Guangdong